 Discover Countless Ways To Play

-SING IT: Remove all pieces.
-Sing the alphabet song, stopping every few letters and have kids place the letter in the puzzle that comes next.
+Sing It: Remove all pieces.
+Sing the alphabet song, stop every few letters and have kids place the letter in the puzzle that comes next.